-Items in Now are typically smaller well-understood problems with clear deliverables and fixed scope.
-As you move further to the right-hand side you’ll find larger items with greater ambiguity.
+Items in Now are well-understood problems with clear deliverables and fixed scope.
+As you move further to the right-hand side, you'll find items with more ambiguity.
+The Later column on my roadmap contains fluffy titles for candidate projects requiring discovery.
 I am currently using Now, Next, Later and Ideas.
-The Later column on my roadmap contains fluffy titles for candidate projects requiring discovery.
-While the Ideas column is a backlog for problems and new ideas to periodically replenish our Later column.
+The Ideas column is a backlog for problems and new ideas to replenish our Later column periodically.

-However, you can adjust the labels for each time horizons to best convene the current and future work.
-For example, you may decide that renaming Later to read H2 2021 is helpful while retraining those used to traditional timelines.
+However, you can adjust the labels for each time horizon to best convene the current and future work.
+For example, renaming Later to read H2 2021 is helpful while retraining those used to traditional timelines.

 So what's it like using a theme-based roadmap?

-After using this framework for the last couple of years, I honestly believe arranging initiatives in this manner changes everyone’s mindset when discussing our roadmap in our Product Council meetings.
-Instead of discussing when we want a specific feature will be delivered, we have conversations about our customer’s problems and goals.
-As we release each new iteration we collect new feedback to confirm how well we solved the problem.
+After using this framework for the last couple of years, I learnt through experience that arranging initiatives modifies everyone's mindset when discussing our roadmap during our Product Council meetings.
+Instead of discussing the delivery of a single feature, we have conversations about our customer's problems and goals.
+In addition, as we release each new iteration, we collect further feedback to confirm how well we solved the problem.
 Our roadmap has become the communication tool that facilitates these discussions.

-I believe this has made the product team lean.
-Meeting and discussing the roadmap in this manner has forced us to carefully prioritise these problems.
-In turn, we’ve focused on the right opportunities and delighted our customers as we solve their challenges.
-I hope you try this format for your product.
+Meeting and discussing the roadmap in this manner has forced us to prioritise these problems carefully.
+In turn, we've focused on the right opportunities and delighted our customers as we solve their challenges.
+I hope you find the above interesting and try out the format for your product.